ISEAGE-ISU/ncdc-2015-anomalies/Are We Running Out Of Crypto/grading.md

 Partial points can be awarded.
 Basic substitution cipher.
+Partial points for describing how it was encrypted.

 My duty to you both, on equal love,
 Great Kings of France and England!
 That I have labour'd